 There are presently no open calls for applications.

-PAGE GRANT: The Page Education Foundation awards annual, renewable grants to students of color who are pursuing a post-secondary education in Minnesota.
-Students who accept a Page Grant must make a commitment to volunteer and tutor younger children of color in grades kindergarten-8th through a clearly defined Service to Children Project.
-The goal of the Service to Children Project is to encourage and assist young children of color to do well in school, have a positive attitude about education, and see college as an attainable long-term outcome.
+The Page Education Foundation awards annual, renewable grants to students of color who are pursuing a post-secondary education in Minnesota.
+Students who accept a Page Grant must make a commitment to volunteer and tutor younger children in grades kindergarten-8th through a clearly defined Service to Children Project.
+The goal of the Service to Children Project is to encourage and assist young children to do well in school, have a positive attitude about education, and see college as an attainable long-term outcome.

 - A student of color (Black African American, American Indian, Asian American or Pacific Islander, or Latino/a or Hispanic.)